Model Targets enable apps built using Vuforia Engine to recognize and

-The Model Target Generator takes as input a 3D model representing the object you want to track, checks it for suitability and lets you configure it for optimal tracking with Guide Views and Advanced Views.
+The Model Target Generator generates Model Targets by taking a 3D model representing the object you want to track as input, checks it for suitability, and lets you configure it for optimal tracking with Guide Views and Advanced Views.
 The MTG generates a Vuforia Database which you can use with Vuforia Engine's Unity integration, or in your own native application, in order to track the object.
 See Creating Model Targets for a step-by-step guide to configuring Model Targets.

 To improve the Model Target tracking experience, Vuforia provides tracking optimization modes that are ideal for customizing the Model Target tracking performance for unique use cases.
 For more information, refer to the Optimizing Model Target Tracking article.

-The MTG allows users to simplify their models through a cloud-based process.
-Simplifying will result in optimized complex models for high performance and robust AR object tracking experiences.
+The MTG allows you to simplify your models through a cloud-based process.
+Simplifying complex models will result in optimized complex models for high performance and robust AR object tracking experiences.
 See How to Create Model Targets and Model Target Generator Data Processing for details.

 Advanced Model Targets

 Additionally, the MTG allows you to train your databases via a cloud-based deep learning training process, producing an Advanced Model Target Database.
 Such a database contains one or more Model Targets where each contains one or more Guide Views with a recognition range up to 360 degrees.

-Advanced Model Targets support recognition and tracking of an object from anywhere in the defined recognition range without requiring the user to manually align the view with the physical object.
+Advanced Model Targets support recognition and tracking of an object (one at a time) from anywhere in the defined recognition range without requiring the user to manually align the view with the physical object.

 For more information, see the Advanced Model Target databases article.